stackbit-projects/thoughtful-mango-2d44f/content/pages/contact.md

       ## Privacy

-      If you don't want to use the form box, you can simple send us an email at: fantasyofficial@pm.me
+      If you don't want to use the form box, you can simply send us an email at: fantasyofficial@pm.me
     content_align: left
     form_position: right